Booth Setup Tips

 - Send the customer to the Hospitality Booth with the top two copies of the completely filled-out sales slip.

 - The top slip is usually the most legible.
 This is important for us to make sure that artists get their full payment.

 - Volunteers use the info on the sales slip for the amount, and run the credit card.

 - The Hospitality booth volunteer will keep the top copy of the written sales slip and staple the machine printed receipt to it.

-- The volunteer will give the customer their slip copy with their copy of the printed receipt stapled to it.
+- The volunteer will give the customer their middle slip copy with their copy of the machine printed receipt stapled to it.

 - Tip: Artists may want to package the artwork or take it off the wall and change it out while customers are paying.